This post contains affiliate links.

 If you want to create a graphic for social media or format your photos properly for Pinterest, head over to Canva.

 This website makes designing super simple and has a lot of free content and templates to use.
-Whether you find yourself in need of a header for your email list, an ebook cover, or social media posts and more, Canva has you covered.
+Whether you find yourself in need of a header for your email list, an ebook cover, or perfectly-sized Pinterest pins, Canva has you covered.

 Why: to organize your social media calendar